 Financial services is a multi-trillion-dollar industry.
-Large asset management companies pool money from individual investors, businesses, and non-profits to invest in different asset classes such as stocks and bonds.
+Extensive asset management companies pool money from individual investors, businesses, and non-profits to invest in different asset classes such as stocks and bonds.
 These companies have the expertise and resources that most individual investors don’t.
 They manage money on your behalf to deliver capital appreciation, create wealth, and preserve your money in exchange for a fee.

-Rankings Of The Largest Asset Management Companies
+Rankings of the Largest Asset Management Companies

 10- Amundi Asset Management, $1.59 trillion